College Football Playoff rankings predictions: Final Top 25 | NCAA.com

-The final College Football Playoff rankings will be revealed on Sunday, Dec.
-2. Below, we predict how the last Top 25 CFP rankings will look on selection day.
+The final College Football Playoff rankings will be announced this Sunday, Dec.
+2. Below, we predict how the final Top 25 CFP rankings will look on selection day.

 If Ohio State beats Northwestern and Oklahoma defeats Texas, there will be debate over what could be the final playoff spot.
 But Georgia could upset No. 1 Alabama and amplify the Playoff debate.